 To whit, one of the major provisions: That debtors seeking modification in bankruptcy have to have attempted a modification previously outside of bankruptcy.

 HELLO!
 PEOPLE DON’T WANT TO FILE BANKRUPTCY.
-In our bankruptcy law firm serving DC, VA and MD, we don’t see people lining up to file, if they could get a deal outside of bankruptcy, they will not actively seek out the possible stigma and a judicially-supervised financial life for 3 to 5 years in a Chapter 13 plan!
+In our bankruptcy law firm serving DC and MD, we don’t see people lining up to file, if they could get a deal outside of bankruptcy, they will not actively seek out the possible stigma and a judicially-supervised financial life for 3 to 5 years in a Chapter 13 plan!

 This is the same insanity that we saw in BAPCPA calling for credit counseling before filing bankruptcy.
 Again, no one in his or her right mind will file, if they could get an honest workout from lenders!
 Will the bankers ever get it?